holgerjs/az-sdk-py-samples/py-get-azure-resources.md

-# Use the Azure SDK for Python to retrieve a list of Azure Resources
+# How to use the Azure SDK for Python to retrieve a list of Azure Resources

 ## Introduction